dreamplayerzhang/vcbld/README.md

 Although vcbld doesn't support cross-compilation on the same machine, vcbld projects can be cross-compiled on different operating systems. cmakePath and makePath are your installation locations of cmake and make.
 The archiverPath is the path of the archiver used to build static libraries. vcbld checks the presence of an installed cmake in your vcpkg/downloads/tools directory which it would choose by default, otherwise, it specifies the cmake executable in your PATH. vcbld supports building using cmake and make within the executable.
 It can also generate CMakeLists.txt files which can be seperately run using cmake and used to generate other build systems.
-On windows, the default make file is the one supplied by the MinGW installation.

 A new project will also have a vcbld.json and package.json files in the project directory.
 A vcbld.json would look like the following (without the comments):